mohammadalnajar/React-Project/README.md

 ### Run these commands in your terminal:

 1. `cd react-project`
+2. `npm install concurrently`
-2. `npm run setup` to install npm for backend and frontend
+3. `npm run setup` to install npm for backend and frontend
-3. In the config folder you will find `example.env` file, first you should rename it to `.env` and then include your mongoDB key and Stripe key as shown in the next Example:
+4. In the config folder you will find `example.env` file, first you should rename it to `.env` and then include your mongoDB key and Stripe key as shown in the next Example: